-But there is also a second part of this campaign, aiming for Spotify’s young audience in Brazil, Mexico, Columbia, Argentina, France, Italy, Thailand, Philippines, Indonesia, South Africa and Spain.
+But there is also the second part of this campaign, aiming for Spotify’s young audience in Brazil, Mexico, Columbia, Argentina, France, Italy, Thailand, Philippines, Indonesia, South Africa, and Spain.

 In those areas, Spotify will debut ads that position the platform as a destination for music discovery, using taglines like “Vem de Spotify” in Brazil, which translates to “It Comes from Spotify.”

 June Sauvaget, Spotify’s global head of consumer and product marketing says:

 “This multifaceted campaign sets the stage as we seek to deepen our connection with the people who already know and love Spotify and cultivate relationships and moments of discovery in areas of the world where we are looking to expand.”

 7. Lego Makes Braille Fun

 Marketing is so powerful.
 It can even make learning fun.
 And Lego did their best to prove it.

 Aiming to help visually impaired children learn Braille through play, the beloved toy company released Braille Bricks.